Software-porting-verification/llvm-project-16/README.md

 ## TraceRecoder Quick Start

-Build and install ld.gold (optional, if you want to use LTO)
+Build and install ld.gold (optional, if you want to use LTO.
+Otherwise, skip this)
 ```
 $ git submodule init
 $ git submodule update binutils